JonathanDPotter/typie-talkie-back/README.md

 ## Functionality

 After registering a username and logging in, the app consists of an input for typing in messages that are instantly sent to all other signed in users.
 It is a chat app with only one room that I made to learn how to use socket.io.
+The front-end app can be found [here](https://typie-talkie-front-fcyl99l4c-jonathandpotter.vercel.app/).